 Real-world example: Many lottery winners and celebrities struggle with the pressures and temptations that come with sudden wealth.
 They may find themselves isolated, exploited, or overwhelmed by the responsibilities of managing their newfound fortune.
 This highlights the importance of having a strong support system and a clear sense of purpose beyond financial success.

-Real-world example: Successful athletes, artists, and business leaders often emphasize the importance of staying connected to their roots and maintaining a sense of perspective.
+Real-world example: Successful athletes, artists, and business leaders often stress the importance of staying connected to their roots and maintaining a sense of perspective.
 They may continue to support their communities, mentor young people, or engage in philanthropic activities to stay grounded and remember where they came from.

 Real-world example: Companies with a strong reputation for ethical behavior often attract and retain loyal customers and employees.
 They may also be more resilient in the face of challenges and crises, as their stakeholders trust them to do the right thing.